NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

   - `LibraryLayout` column represents what's the strategy of RNA-Seq experiment.
 It can be only `SINGLE` or `PAIRED`.
   - Currently, the `ABI_SOLID` sequencer is not supported.
   - For paired-end layout, `Trimmomatic` will produces four fastq files: forward\_paired, forward\_unpaired, reverse\_paired, reverse\_unpaired, but we will only use the paired data in alignment (by HISAT2)
+- When using on server, make sure you use the `JAVA_TOOL_OPTIONS` environment to set the maximum memory usage like `export JAVA_TOOL_OPTIONS="-Xmx2g"` when running the toolkit.
+You can also check an example [here](example/example_script.sh).

 ## Tests